 There’s no getting away from her.
 I have to run to the bathroom scale to confirm that I am not, in fact, fat.
 I stand in front of the mirror and stare at this body looking for signs of creeping obesity.
 I press my hands hard against my belly.

 My belly is flat.
 Although I’m not longer all bone, I’m normal.
 Not bad at all for a gal of my age with a lot of miles on her.
 Perky breasts, too, since the nasty ones with the cancer were replaced with firm, youthful silicon implants.

 I can feel the Fat Lady breathing in my ear.
 “See that flab?” she mocks.
 “That’s your old fat self.
 It’s just waiting for you.”

 I have a theory about fat.
-It’s connected with the concept in physics that matter and energy is interchangeable and that the actual amount of matter and energy in the universe never actually alters; it just converts back and forth from energy to matter and around and around in a rather Karmic cycle.
+It’s connected with the concept in physics that matter and energy is interchangeable and that the actual amount of matter and energy in the universe never changes.
+It just converts back and forth from energy to matter and around and around.